Will a New Build Development Make a Good Buy-to-Let Investment?

 Do new build developments make good buy-to-let investments?
 Well yes, they do, but you shouldn't get distracted from the fundamental principles of investing in property.
 For any buy-to-let to work in the long term, rental yield needs to be high enough to cover your running costs or you will lose money very quickly.

 When you have been looking for property investment deals you will certainly have seen a whole range of new build developments and off-plan properties which could have been either houses or apartments, or both.

-The question is, do these kinds of properties make good investments or not?
+The question is, do new builds make good investments or not?

 Investing In Off-Plan New Builds